gruns/furl/API.md

 'space=jams&repeated=1&repeated=3'
 ```

-__params__ is one dimensional - if a list of values is provided as a query
+__params__ is one dimensional.
+If a list of values is provided as a query value,
-value, that list is interpretted as multiple values.
+that list is interpretted as multiple values.

 ```python
 >>> f = furl()